-The focus of the article, Rock-a-Bye-Baby’s Rocky Roots, by Yao-Hua Law, is the research of Shannon de l’Etoile, a graduate student of the University of Miami’s Frost School of Music.
+The focus of the Discover article, Rock-a-Bye-Baby’s Rocky Roots, by Yao-Hua Law, is the research of Shannon de l’Etoile, a graduate student of the University of Miami’s Frost School of Music.
 L’Etoile’s theorizes that early humans invented lullabies for hands-free parenting because human babies require a lot of care and are too big to carry.
 Citing the obsolete Obstetric Dilemma, that the female pelvis is inadequate for birthing mature infants, as a reason for our helplessness at birth.
 L’Etoile explains, “At the same time the baby is growing at an exponential rate.
 There comes a time when it’s too big to carry all the time but still needs care.
 But the mom also needed to move around, to get water, prepare food.”
 L’Etoile imagines a human past in which humans had tools for transporting water and tools for preparing food, but no tools for carrying infants.
 What is a mother to do?
 Sing.
 (Effectively.)
 According to l’Etoile, “If the infant is making a fuss, it could attract a predator.
 A mother effective at using her voice to calm her infant would be more likely to survive– and the infant would be more likely to survive.”
 If this sounds familiar to you, it is because its the theory Falk (2004) used to explain the invention of Motherese.

 There a few things I would like to point out:

 - With regards to the obstetrical dilemma, humans gestate longer and give birth to larger infants than our precocious evolutionary ape cousins (Dunsworth).
 Like many other species (whose pelvises are considered adequate for birth), we’re altricial; our development at birth is not due to a narrow pelvis resulting in prematurely born infants.